 Sat nav alternatives

-If you don’t want to spend big, then here’s a couple of downloadable apps that will do the job too.
+If you want to stick with your phone as a sat-nav, then here’s a couple of downloadable apps that will do the job too and one is free.

 CoPilot Premium UK & Ireland

-Because it’s an app it can make use of your mobile’s other facilities.
-For instance it’ll allow you to search for your destination using Google or Wikipedia as well as its own internal listings.
+Because it’s an app it can make use of your mobile’s other facilities, for instance it will allow you to search for your destination using Google or Wikipedia as well as it’s own internal listings.

-CoPilot also offers the ability for users to drag routes if you want to edit the way you’re travelling, add in a stop or avoid an area and has an off-line mode.
+CoPilot also offers the ability for users to drag routes if you want to edit they way you’re travelling to either add in a stop or avoid an area and has an off-line mode.

-If £16.49 is still too much to pay for sat nav, then Waze is the best free app.
-It’s a community-based system which means it uses information from other Waze users to provide accurate traffic information, even at a local level.
+Owned by Google it is a community-based system which means it uses information from others with the Waze app to provide exceedingly accurate traffic information even at a local level.

-Currently only available for iOS and Android phones, Waze also has some clever features such as allowing drivers to send their location to other people.
-So if colleagues or family want to know if you’re going to arrive on time, you can give them access to your location.
+Available for iOS and Android phones, Waze also has some clever features such as allowing drivers to send their location to other people, so if colleagues or family want to know if you’re going to arrive on time you can give them access to your location.

-Being a dedicated sat nav app also means it has one over on the Google Maps app and allows the easy setting of favourites, home and other locations for future use.
+Being a proper sat-nav app, also means it has one-over on the Google Maps app and allows the easy setting of favourites, home and other locations for future use.